-Monty Tech offers a Driver Education Program after school, open to any student over 15 years and 9 months of age.
-The program offers thirty (30) hours of classroom instruction, after school by qualified instructors.
-Students schedule their twelve (12) hours of driving time and six (6) hours of observation time on an individual basis with the instructors.
+Monty Tech offers a Driver Education Program, open to any student of 15 years and 9 months of age.
+The program requirements include thirty (30) hours of classroom instruction, twelve (12) hours of behind the wheel driving instruction, and two (2) hour parent class - all taught by licensed driver education instructors.